harshakadalon/customer_churn_pipeline/Problem_Formulation/problem_formulation.md

 ## **Business Objectives**
 1. Establish a clear understanding of customer churn and its business implications.
 2. Leverage machine learning to forecast customer churn and enable proactive decision-making.
-3. Visualize the customer loss and customer lifetime value.
-4. Provide valuable insights to implement targeted retention strategies and reduce churn rates.
-5. Automate data pipeline for efficient data processing.
+3. Automate data pipeline for efficient data processing.

 ## **Key Data Sources and Attributes**
 The pipeline will integrate customer data from multiple sources: